 The Co-operative is exposed to foreign currency risk primarily relating to revenues, capital and operating expenditures that are denominated in a currency other than Canadian dollars.
-As at October 31, 2018, the carrying amount of financial instruments measured in foreign currency includes cash (\$6), accounts receivable (\$12) and accounts payable (\$10).
-The Co-operative is not exposed to material foreign exchange risk on its consolidated financial statements
+As at October 31, 2019, the carrying amount of financial instruments measured in foreign currency includes cash (\$66), accounts receivable (\$26) and accounts payable (\$6).
+The Co-operative is not exposed to material foreign exchange risk on its consolidated financial statements.

-At times the Co-operative will hedge forecasted operating and capital exposure through the use of forward currency contracts.
-No such contracts were outstanding at October 31, 2018.
+At times the Co-operative will hedge forecasted foreign currency denominated operating and capital exposure through the use of forward currency contracts.
+No such contracts were outstanding at October 31, 2019.
 Any foreign currency forward contracts entered into are not designated as hedging instruments for accounting purposes.
-A 1% strengthening in the exchange rates on commodity contracts would result in a foreign exchange gain of \$3.
+A 1% strengthening in the exchange rates on commodity contracts would result in a foreign exchange gain of \$4.
 A 1% decrease would have an equal but opposite effect.